 In ancient Celtic myth, trees played a central role.

-There was a belief held by the Celts that the landscape was full of spirits.
+The Celts held a belief that the landscape was full of spirits.
 The spirits of the oak were associated with fertility and considered centers of wisdom.

 The Celts would gather underneath it to discuss a wide range of topics, it was a meeting of the minds.
-It is the tree where the Druids picked up the mistletoe, which to this day is used as a superstitious object in many cultures.
+It is the tree where the Druids picked up the mistletoe, which today is used as a superstitious object in many cultures.

 In Slavic and Baltic mythology it is associated with Perun, the thunder god.
 In Slavic myth, it represents the world and its deep roots to its crown, which is where Perun resides.